dipakvwarade/TelcoCloud-the-hard-way/README.md

 ## Cluster Details

-Kubernetes The Hard Way guides you through bootstrapping a basic Kubernetes cluster with all control plane components running on a single node, and two worker nodes, which is enough to learn the core concepts.
+TelcoCloud the hard way guides you through bootstrapping a basic Kubernetes cluster with all control plane components running on a single node, and two worker nodes, which is enough to learn the core concepts.

 Component versions: